-Lewiston is the second-largest city (pop.
-36,000) in Maine.
-It’s on the Androscoggin River, about 40 miles north of Portland.
-Lewiston and its twin city, Auburn, are former mill towns with French Canadian roots, a vibrant Somali community and an entrepreneurial spirit.
+Lewiston is the second-largest city in Maine.
+It’s on the Androscoggin River, about 40 miles north of Portland, Maine’s largest city.
+Lewiston and neighboring Auburn, are former mill towns with French-Canadian roots; a vibrant Somali community; and an entrepreneurial spirit.
 Maine is a big, wild, self-determined, community-oriented Northeastern state.
-The rising sun touches Maine first, because people are busy and there’s a lot to get done.
+The rising sun touches Maine first, because people have a lot to get done.

-Together, the twin cities on the Androscoggin River constitute a metropolitan area equal to Portland’s.
-With a population of more than 100,000 and immediate access to the outdoors, L-A can be a packed nightclub or a breath of fresh air.
+Together, the twin cities Lewiston and Auburn on the Androscoggin River constitute a metropolitan area equal to Portland’s.
+With a population of more than 60,000 and immediate access to the outdoors, L/A can be a packed nightclub or a breath of fresh air.

-Don’t let the post-industrial patina fool you — Lewiston and Auburn have a lot to offer.
-Through Bates you’ll enjoy museums, art galleries, community theaters, live popular and classical music, multiplex cinemas, shopping downtown, multiple places of worship and more than 70 restaurants in diverse styles and cuisines.
+Lewiston and Auburn have a lot to offer.
+You’ll enjoy museums, art galleries, community theaters, live popular and classical music, multiplex cinemas, shopping downtown, multiple places of worship and more than 70 restaurants in diverse styles and cuisines.

 On any given day, you can drive to the ocean — and the mountains.
-Bates’ central location affords quick access to White Mountain National Forest (free camping!), Acadia National Park, Sebago Lake, Sunday River, Sugarloaf and three of the nation’s top-ranked golf courses (Sugarloaf, Belgrade Lakes and Sunday River).
-For devoted pedestrians, L-A offers plenty of nearby parks, walking trails and natural gems like 2,260-acre Lake Auburn, 357-acre Thorncrag Bird Sanctuary and our campus’s own 380-foot Mount David.
+Bates’ central location affords quick access to White Mountain National Forest (free camping!); Acadia National Park; Sebago Lake; Sunday River; Sugarloa; and three of the nation’s top-ranked golf courses (Sugarloaf, Belgrade Lakes and Sunday River).
+For devoted pedestrians, L/A offers plenty of nearby parks, walking trails and natural gems like 2,260-acre Lake Auburn; 357-acre Thorncrag Bird Sanctuary; and our campus’s own 380-foot Mount David.

 Where, exactly, we’re located

 We’re in Lewiston, Maine.
-Lewiston is a small city on the banks of the Androscoggin; you can see a waterfall from the bridge that connects Lewiston with its twin city, Auburn.
-People in Maine call the two cities L-A. They’re nothing like Los Angeles.
+Lewiston is a small city on the banks of the Androscoggin River; you can see a waterfall from the bridge that connects Lewiston with its twin city, Auburn.
+Mainers call the two cities L/A. They’re nothing like Los Angeles.

 You would, in other words, join an actual community of people who are actively engaged in building a meaningful, interesting life for themselves.
-You could make a difference here.
+You can make a difference here.

 Maine is independent-minded and community-oriented.
-The state has elected two independent governors; its two U.S. senators are famously uninterested in toeing the party line, which not many states can say.
+The state has elected two independent governors; its two U.S. senators are famously uninterested in toeing the party line.
+You won’t see billboards on the Maine highways (it’s against state law), and drivers will stop for you in crosswalks.
 There are a lot of collaborative projects, community initiatives, entrepreneurial start-ups.
-One local example: The Bates Mill Complex, former home to the Bates Manufacturing Company, has been renovated and now houses a great seafood restaurant, a microbrewery, offices and a city museum.
+One local example: The Bates Mill Complex, former home to the Bates Manufacturing Company, has been renovated and now houses a great seafood restaurant, a microbrewery, offices, and a city museum.

 Parts of Maine are wild and untouched.
-Parts are famous and majestic (e.g., Acadia National Park).
+Parts are famous and majestic.
 In general, this is a place with which people fall heedlessly in love.

 So here’s where we are: in the center of something real and genuine and hardworking and unconventional and bootstrapping and neighborly.
 It’s a good place to be.